NK1001001/ai_agent/README.md

 # ai_agent
-This is a bot using api.ai I/S
+This is a bot using api.ai / DailogFlow I/S